LimsDev-code/discord-bot-blacklist/README.md

 Ensure the bot has the necessary permissions (Ban Members) in all servers it is added to.
 The bot must be invited with the appropriate OAuth2 scopes to use slash commands.

+Disclaimer
+Use this bot responsibly.
+Ensure you comply with Discord's Terms of Service and Community Guidelines.